zach-zabetakis/DQC/data/README.md

 `(M) multiplier` - stat multiplier used for calculation (null if not used)

+`(V) persist` - does this skill have a persisting effect beyond this turn?

 ## Spell

 Magical spells which will be learned at the appropriate experience level.
 Note that invocation and description are for display purposes only.